ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/data-sources/cosmosdb.md

 title: CosmosDB
 ---

-# Cosmosdb

 ToolJet can connect to CosmosDB databases to read and write data.

 ## Connection

-To establish a connection with the CosmosDB data source, you can either click on the `+Add new data source` button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the CosmosDB data source, you can either click on the **+ Add new data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page through the ToolJet dashboard.

 ToolJet requires the following to connect to your Cosmos DB.